Eric Croiset, PhD is a Professor at the University of Waterloo and the former Chair of the Chemical Engineering Department.

 - 1995, Doctorate, Physical Chemistry, University of Orleans, CNRS - Laboratoire de Combustion et Systemes Reactifs

-- 1992, Other, Thermal Engineering, School of Energy and Materials, University of Orleans.
+- 1992, Engineer Diploma, Thermal Engineering, School of Energy and Materials, University of Orleans.

 - CHE 314 - Chemical Reaction Engineering